jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 **If something hurts,
 stop doing it right away**,
-and figure out a painless way to do it before the painful way has time to become a habit.
+and figure out a painless way to do it before the painful way has time to form into habit.

 Aside from this general advice, a few observations can be particularly helpful.